awsdocs/amazon-aurora-user-guide/doc_source/rds-proxy.md

  By using Amazon RDS Proxy, you can allow your applications to pool and share database connections to improve their ability to scale\.
 RDS Proxy makes applications more resilient to database failures by automatically connecting to a standby DB instance while preserving application connections\.
 By using RDS Proxy, you can also enforce AWS Identity and Access Management \(IAM\) authentication for databases, and securely store credentials in AWS Secrets Manager\.

- Using RDS Proxy, you can handle unpredictable surges in database traffic that otherwise might cause issues due to oversubscribing connections or creating new connections at a fast rate\.
-RDS Proxy establishes a database connection pool and reuses connections in this pool without the memory and CPU overhead of opening a new database connection each time\.
+ Using RDS Proxy, you can handle unpredictable surges in database traffic\.
+Otherwise, these surges might cause issues due to oversubscribing connections or creating new connections at a fast rate\.
+RDS Proxy establishes a database connection pool and reuses connections in this pool\.
+This approach avoids the memory and CPU overhead of opening a new database connection each time\.
 To protect the database against oversubscription, you can control the number of database connections that are created\.

  RDS Proxy queues or throttles application connections that can't be served immediately from the pool of connections\.
 Although latencies might increase, your application can continue to scale without abruptly failing or overwhelming the database\.
 If connection requests exceed the limits you specify, RDS Proxy rejects application connections \(that is, it sheds load\)\.
 At the same time, it maintains predictable performance for the load that can be served with the available capacity\.